-6. Crossguard Lightsaber – Let’s Get Medieval
+6. Crossguard Lightsaber

-Mentioned in Star Wars lore way before Kylo Ren made it famous, the crossguard lightsaber design goes back to the Great Scourge of Malachor.
-A battle which took place between the Jedi Order and the Sith Empire on the planet of Malachor.
+Mentioned in Star Wars lore way before Kylo Ren made it famous, the crossguard lightsaber design goes back to the Great Scourge of Malachor — a battle which took place between the Jedi Order and the Sith Empire on the planet of Malachor.

 Looking very similar to a medieval great sword, the crossguard lightsaber consisted of a primary blade and two power vents known as quillons.
 These quillons (vents) acted as a method of expelling excess raw energy from the central blade.

 In the case of Kylo Ren’s lightsaber, the quillons played an even more important role as his weapon makes use of a cracked Kyber crystal (these give the lightsaber the ability to emit energy beams).

 The aptly named lightclub, or the greatsaber, functions similar to a regular old lightsaber, except that it can have a blade of up to three meters in length.
 Who says size doesn’t matter?

 First used by the Revanchists during the Mandalorian war, these absolutely huge lightsabers were able to emit such long blades due in part to special focusing crystals.
 They were developed to help cut through Mandalorian iron, an extremely durable material.

-Being so large in size, the lightclub is a rare weapon only used by those skilled enough (and strong enough) to manage its overwhelming size.
+Being so large in size, the lightclub lightsaber is a unique weapon only used by those skilled enough (and strong enough) to manage its overwhelming size.
 As can be expected, those large enough to wield these weapons preferred a more aggressive fighting style, basically beating their foes into submission.

 8. Protosaber – Back To Its Roots

 Not only were they difficult to use (as trying not to cut your own power cord was sort of essential), they tended to run out of power fast, limiting their effectiveness.
 Although being really unpractical and limiting the user’s mobility, these primitive lightsabers still packed a punch, unlike anything else seen by the Jedi or Sith before.

 Protosabers were widely used during the Hundred-Year Darkness and Great Hyperspace War by both Jedi and Sith.
 Naturally, just like your shiny new iPhone 8 will eventually be replaced by the bigger and better iPhone 9 so too was the Protosaber replaced as improvements in technology and materials meant smaller power sources.

-While the lightsaber (and its variants) quickly replaced the protosaber, there were still those that kept using upgraded versions of the old design called retrosabers.
+While the lightsaber (and its unique variants) quickly replaced the protosaber, there were still those that kept using upgraded versions of the old design called retrosabers.
 These weapons, while still retaining many of the protosaber’s weaknesses (such as the external power pack), had the ability to emit a short power surge, creating a more powerful blade for a short period.